SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/security.md

 ## Default access permission on documents

-Documents created via SuperOffice which are hosted in SharePoint will be given a default-permission based upon what access rights are set on the SharePoint folder.
+Documents created via SuperOffice that are hosted in SharePoint will be given a default-permission based upon what access rights are set on the SharePoint folder.